-- A. The approval for a private plan shall be effective for up to three years from the effective date of an approved private plan or until the employer materially changes its private plan, whichever comes first. - 1.
-An employer may request that the Authority shorten the approval period for an unchanged plan to less than three years from its approval date.
-Any such request shall be made through the Authority portal at www.ctpaidleave.org and shall include a justification for such request. - 2.
-The Authority has the sole discretion to agree to or reject a request to shorten the approval period for an unchanged plan and shall notify the employer of its decision via the Authority portal. - B. An employer with an approved private plan shall be responsible for ensuring that private plan coverage is in force for the entirety of the approval period.
-The employer shall also be responsible for the policy and plan documents remaining in compliance with applicable laws, including the Connecticut Paid Leave Act and policies adopted by the Authority. - C. Each employer that has been approved for a self-insured plan shall be required to update its surety bond on a yearly basis. - D. The employer shall make the policy or plan document available to employees no later than 90 days following the effective date of the private plan.
+- A. The approval for a private plan shall be effective for up to three years from the effective date of an approved private plan or until the employer materially changes its private plan, whichever comes first. - An employer may request that the Authority shorten the approval period for an unchanged plan to less than three years from its approval date.
+Any such request shall be made through the Authority portal at www.ctpaidleave.org and shall include a justification for such request. - The Authority has the sole discretion to agree to or reject a request to shorten the approval period for an unchanged plan and shall notify the employer of its decision via the Authority portal. - 2-3.
+The approval of requests for shorter approval periods must include an expiration date as of the last date of a calendar quarter. - B. An employer with an approved private plan shall be responsible for ensuring that private plan coverage is in force for the entirety of the approval period.
+The employer shall also be responsible for the policy and plan documents remaining in compliance with applicable laws, including the Connecticut Paid Leave Act and policies adopted by the Authority. - C. Each employer that has been approved for a self-insured plan shall be required on each anniversary of the private plan effective date to either: to - update Update its surety bond on a yearly basis to reflect the amount of contributions from that anniversary date to the next anniversary date; or - C-2.
+Certify to the Authority that no update is necessary because the surety bond remains in force and is sufficient for the amount of contributions from that anniversary date to the next anniversary date. - D. The employer shall make the policy or plan document available to employees no later than 90 days following the effective date of the private plan.
 The employer shall have an additional 30 days to upload the policy or plan document to their private plan application in the Authority portal as proof of coverage.
 If the actual policy or plan document (i.e. not a draft or sample version) was provided during the application process, another copy is not necessary.
 For fully insured policies, employers may upload the face page of the policy document in order to meet the requirement, as long as it includes the employer's name, the carrier's name, and the effective date of coverage. - E. Absent the assessment of a penalty described in Section IX, employers shall not remit contributions to the Authority for the period of time that paid leave coverage is in force through a private plan.
 If an employer continues to remit contributions to the Authority for a period of time that the private plan is in force, the Authority shall refund the contributions to the employer.
-Such contributions must be returned to the employees from whom them were withheld. - F. If the employer continues to remit contributions for periods of time while covered by a private plan, the following penalties shall apply: - 1.
-There shall be no penalty for the first or second instance of a refund related to the private plan exemption period; - 2.
-For the third refund, the Authority shall assess a penalty of \$50; - 3.
-For the fourth refund, the Authority shall assess a penalty of \$100; and - 4.
-For the fifth and each subsequent refund, the Authority shall assess a penalty equal to the greater of \$100 or 1% of the refunded amount.
+Such contributions must be returned to the employees from whom them were withheld.